OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 - Always check saturation values: an outset of ± 5 % is adequate, so a value between 95 to 105 % is correct.
 See {numref}(air_pressure_effects).
 - While calibrating, changing air pressure and water temperature will affect the partial pressure (and apparent saturation concentration) which makes calibration difficult.
 Accurate air pressure readings for the room and a stable room temperature is ideal.
 When onboard a ship or in a lab external meterological sensors will not represent those conditions inside and should only be used if the calibration is to be done outside.
 A portable barometer and air thermometer is highly recommended.
+- The Winkler method can be used to determine the concentration of 100 % solution (± 0.15 μmol kg<sup>-1</sup>).
+We recommend following the GO-SHIP protocol described by {cite}`Langdon2010` and a well-trained technician to do the sampling and analysis.

 It is recommended to perform the calibration at at least two different temperatures which cover the expected in-situ temperature range.
 There are several possibilities in order to achieve this, some examples: